 Something that’s important to take into consideration is that if any skin condition happened, or was present, before the beginning of your first policy period (or within the waiting period, which is outlined in your Policy Booklet), and you or your vet were aware of the condition, then it may be considered to be a pre-existing condition and in that case, it’s excluded from cover.

-With RSPCA Pet Insurance there are four levels of award-winning cover to choose from, with no excess to pay.
+With RSPCA Pet Insurance there are four levels of cover to choose from.
 Get a quote today and secure cover online or over the phone and your pet can be covered from 11.59pm tonight.
 Find out more.